Quasi-experiment

-A quasi-experiment is an empirical interventional study used to estimate the causal impact of an intervention on target population without random assignment.
-Quasi-experimental research shares similarities with the traditional experimental design or randomized controlled trial, but it specifically lacks the element of random assignment to treatment or control.
-Instead, quasi-experimental designs typically allow the researcher to control the assignment to the treatment condition, but using some criterion other than random assignment (e.g., an eligibility cutoff mark).
+A quasi-experiment is a research design used to estimate the causal impact of an intervention.
+Quasi-experiments share similarities with experiments and randomized controlled trials, but specifically lack random assignment to treatment or control.
+Instead, quasi-experimental designs typically allow assignment to treatment condition to proceed how it would in the absence of an experiment.

 Quasi-experiments are subject to concerns regarding internal validity, because the treatment and control groups may not be comparable at baseline.
 In other words, it may not be possible to convincingly demonstrate a causal link between the treatment condition and observed outcomes.
 This is particularly true if there are confounding variables that cannot be controlled or accounted for.

 With random assignment, study participants have the same chance of being assigned to the intervention group or the comparison group.
 As a result, differences between groups on both observed and unobserved characteristics would be due to chance, rather than to a systematic factor related to treatment (e.g., illness severity).
 Randomization itself does not guarantee that groups will be equivalent at baseline.
 Any change in characteristics post-intervention is likely attributable to the intervention.